MahamudHub/Web-Testing-Api/README.md

 # Web-Testing-Api

-To run a test you would need to create an instance of WEbDriver & POM class in your testing class The POM provides you with methods you could use to call it through the assertion to run the appropriate tests you require.
+To run a test you would need to create an instance of WebDriver & POM class in your testing class The POM provides you with methods you could use to call it through the assertion to run the appropriate tests you require.

  ```java